Aarav90-cpu/ARKeasyTools/README.md

 This project **does not contain the original Kyant0 source** but wraps it for easier integration in launcher and app projects.

+``P.S.
+Only update at releases tagged Main do not upadate at Alpha or Small Releases as they come  more often.
+This point is just for saving your sanity.
+Also if any small or alpha release breaks it will be removed.
+Why?
+Cause Before I add a new file or feature I will create a new release so that if someone wants to tweak that themselves they can do that.``

 ---

 ### Features